 Many students simply don’t know how to write a research paper.
 As the deadline draws near, these panic-stricken students take the easy road and buy or borrow a research paper.

 Teachers can minimize the problem by giving detailed instructions about what they’re looking for and by checking students’ progress – asking for outlines and drafts well before the due date.
 (Click here for PowerPoints and videos that explain how to write a research paper, step-by-step.)

 3. Changing ideas about ownership of intellectual and creative property.

 Many students today do not fully understand copyright and intellectual ownership.
 Accustomed to sharing music and other online resources, they do not have experience with traditional scholarly attributions.

 The famous Barack Obama Hope campaign poster is a case in point.
 Artist Shepard Fairey assumed he had the right to alter an Associated Press picture of Obama without the photographer’s permission.
 The case ended up in court.
-If you think this was a clear-cut case of plagiarism, think again: Even the Smithsonian, which purchased Fairey’s poster for its collections, did not initially ask questions about who owned the original picture.
+If you think this was a clear-cut case of plagiarism, think again: Even the Smithsonian, which purchased Fairey’s poster for its collections, didn’t ask Fairey about his source.

-You may also find this article from Inside Higher Ed useful: What Students Don’t Know (August 24, 2011).
+Inside Higher Ed has an article you might find useful: What Students Don’t Know (August 24, 2011).